Asimov-Chuang/DeepHalo/B9Eq-4.md

 #### 1. Clarifying Section 4.1 — why Equation (8) needs only **log₂ l** layers to model *l*‑th‑order interactions

 We agree that Section 4.1 should state this property explicitly.
 Currently, this is mentioned in Section 4.2, and the explanation is deferred in the appendix.
-In the revision we will:
+In the revision, we will:

 1. **Add a sentence to Section 4.1**
    > “Because each Equation (8) layer doubles the maximum attainable interaction order, an *l*‑th‑order effect can be represented with at most ⌈log₂ l⌉ stacked layers.”